bmsleight/delegation-presentation/delegation.rst

 * Value your team or peers
 * New Super-people
-* Able to keep look at - wider view
+* Able to look at the wider view

 .. note::